Asian Facial Bone Recontouring

 Is V-line surgery safe?

-Do I need facial implants or dermal fillers?
+Do I need facial implants or a nonsurgical volumising treatment?

 How much does facial bone contouring cost?